LFoster03/datafun-02-project-setup/README.md

 # datafun-02-project-setup
 New GitHub Repository for 2.4.
 """
-Module: case_project_setup
+Module: foster_project_setup

 Purpose: Provide functions to script project folders (and domonstrate basic Python coding skills).

 Description: This module provides functions for creating a series of project folders.

-Author: Denise Case
+Author: Lindsay Foster

 TODO: Change the module name in this opening docstring
 TODO: Change the author in this opening docstring